 (3) If the ethics/complaints consultant determines the information provided by the complainant is insufficient to make a determination regarding the alleged misconduct, then the ethics/complaints consultant may send a written request to the designee, requesting clarification or additional information.

-(4) If it is determined that the alleged misconduct, if substantiated, would constitute an actual violation of the Code of Ethics and could warrant certification action, then the ethics/complaints consultant will send a letter to the complainant notifying the complainant (and the Commissioner’s designee) that the allegation tentatively will be investigated by the ethics/complains consultant.
+(4) If it is determined that the alleged misconduct, if substantiated, would constitute an actual violation of the Code of Ethics and could warrant certification action, then the ethics/complaints consultant will send a letter to the complainant notifying the complainant (and the Commissioner’s designee) that the allegation tentatively will be investigated by the ethics/complaints consultant.
 The complainant shall be asked to sign a release authorizing that his/her name be revealed to the respondent, the individual against whom the complaint was made.

 (5) If the complainant does not execute the release form, the ethics/complaints consultant will consult with the Commissioner’s designee, and a decision will be made by the Commissioner regarding whether or not to further proceed.